 In today’s world of digital transformation and the Internet of Things, among other advances in technology and logistics, business agility is not just an advantage, it’s a necessity.

-Several years ago, Garter introduced the Bimodal IT framework to address this.
+Several years ago, Garter introduced the Bimodal IT project management framework to address this.
 The idea was to allow for two modes of operations: one for areas that are more understood, and another for areas that require rapid iterations of discovery.

 Misinterpretations also ran rampant, leading to debates, especially among the Agile community, who felt Agile was being misunderstood to be about sacrificing quality and stability for speed.

 This 2016 article from Gartner, Busting Bimodal Myths, served to clarify many of the key misconceptions, though to this day, people are misinterpreting the intent.

 From the article, it’s clear that Bimodal is:

 NOT the slow lane vs. fast lane.